RoBOPPics/BB/_pages/app-man-community.md

 ## Profile

-The Player Profile page lists your basic information along with links to the user manuals and other resources.
+The Player Profile page lists, and lets you edit, your user information.
+It also contains links to the user agreements, user manuals and other resources.

 ## Activity